iamluirio/echo-chambers-news-aggregators/README.md

 ## Introduction
 Below, we give some preliminary information about the study elements that we used for our research, and how the tools exposed were used consequently.
 We want to provide a context so that the user can use the tools for similar purposes.

+For a 360° overview of the project in detail, I recommend the reader to read my personal master's thesis, or to read the subsequently published paper about the project.

 - **News Media Aggregator**: A _news media aggregator_ is a digital platform or service that collects and compiles news articles, updates, and content from various sources across the internet into a single location.
 These aggregators use algorithms to organize and present the information to users based on their preferences and interests.
 In this study, we underscore the significance of providing users with a personalized space that automatically populates with news articles relevant to their interests; by examining the content selection and presentation practices of news aggregators, we aim to uncover any patterns of imbalance or favoritism towards specific viewpoints, ideologies, or sources.
 - **News Article**: An integral component of the subsequent analyses, as well as a fundamental parameter of this study, revolves around how the _news articles_ are presented by the news media aggregator.
 We closely examine different aspects of the articles, looking at both how they’re written and what they’re about.